Home » Comparison » AMD vs Intel: Which CPU is Better?

 For a less technically inclined person, it might be difficult to choose between these two processors.
 Though this sounds intimidating, the purpose and target market of both of these processors is different.
 Thus, it is important that the buyer first understands his own budget and requirements, and then chooses the processor.

 This article gives a comprehensive overview of what Intel and AMD really are, the difference between AMD and Intel, and which option will suit your needs better.
-Additionally, we’ve answered the most frequently asked questions by the users related to AMD vs Intel CPUs.
+Additionally, we’ve answered the most frequently asked questions by the users related to AMD Processor vs Intel.

 Understanding Intel In-Depth – What Exactly Is Intel?